 Prior to NLGN, Pawda worked at Publica, a masterplanning consultancy, where she was the lead researcher exploring international best practice in housing renewal, Vital Neighbourhoods (2017).
 She also worked on a number of projects on the subjects of the high street, play and the creative industry.

-Pawda holds a PhD and MPhil in Architecture and Urban Studies from the University of Cambridge and a Bachelor of Architecture from Pennsylvania State University (USA).
-Her PhD research explored the relationship between political ideology and the urban public space, with Jakarta as a case study.
+Pawda holds a PhD and MPhil in Architecture and Urban Studies from the University of Cambridge, and a Bachelor of Architecture from Pennsylvania State University (USA).
+Her PhD research explores how political ideologies shape the urban public space.

 Pawda has experience working using a range of research methods, often employing a mixed methodology, including ethnographic, quantitative and qualitative research methods.
 She continues to publish academically, regularly writes for the local press on a variety of subjects and represents NLGN at key conferences and workshops.